micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 "Son of man, prophesy and say, 'Thus says the Lord!'
 Say: 'A sword, a sword is sharpened And also polished!

 ###### 10
 Sharpened to make a dreadful slaughter, Polished to flash like lightning!
 Should we then make mirth?
-It despises the scepter of My son, _As it does_ all wood.
+It despises the scepter of My son, As it does all wood.

 ###### 11
 And He has given it to be polished, That it may be handled; This sword is sharpened, and it is polished To be given into the hand of the slayer.'

 ###### 12
 "Cry and wail, son of man; For it will be against My people, Against all the princes of Israel.
-Terrors including the sword will be against My people; Therefore strike _your_ thigh.
+Terrors including the sword will be against My people; Therefore strike your thigh.

 ###### 13
-"Because _it is_ a testing, And what if _the sword_ despises even the scepter? _The scepter_ shall be no _more,_" says the Lord God.
+"Because it is a testing, And what if the sword despises even the scepter?
+The scepter shall be no more," says the Lord God.

 ###### 14
-"You therefore, son of man, prophesy, And strike _your_ hands together.
-The third time let the sword do double _damage._ It _is_ the sword _that_ slays, The sword that slays the great _men,_ That enters their private chambers.
+"You therefore, son of man, prophesy, And strike your hands together.
+The third time let the sword do double damage.
+It is the sword that slays, The sword that slays the great men, That enters their private chambers.

 ###### 15
 I have set the point of the sword against all their gates, That the heart may melt and many may stumble.
-Ah! _It is_ made bright; _It is_ grasped for slaughter:
+Ah!
+It is made bright; It is grasped for slaughter:

 ###### 16
 "Swords at the ready!
 Thrust right!
 Set your blade!
 Thrust left-- Wherever your edge is ordered!